a37tam/a37tam/README.md

 <code>[Email](mailto:a37tam@uwaterloo.ca)</code> | <code>[LinkedIn](https://www.linkedin.com/in/a37tam/)</code>

-## Work Experience

-I have been working as a software developer in the [FUS lab](https://sunnybrook.ca/research/content/?page=sri-groups-fus) within Sunnybrook Health Sciences Centre to develop technology to perform ultrasound treatments on the human body.

 <!--
 **a37tam/a37tam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.